 Gillian Wright: Gillian Wright is a Community Rail Officer for the Heart of Wales Line with an interest in public transport being available for all.
 She is a Town Councillor for Llandovery, trustee of CAVS and also trustee of Llandovery Heritage Museum.
 She is also involved in Dementia Friendly status and looking after the needs of carers.

 Susi De Lacy: Susi has a background in law, mental health, learning disability work and event management.
 She is a trainee counsellor with The Adlerian Society of Wales and a Student Member of the BACP.

-Susan Smith: Susan is currently employed as the Community Resilience Coordinator for the Amman Gwendraeth area, working to support the social care and health professionals with knowledge of third sector services, groups and organisations and to support the increase provision of community services, and work with Time Credits to support this aim for older people, people with a disability and sensory impairment.
+Susan Smith: Susan is currently employed as the Community Resilience Coordinator in Carmarthenshire.
+Her role is to help develop and support local community provision that helps improve people’s wellbeing and ultimately allows people to remain independent in their community for longer.
+Her aim is to understand what goes on in local communities and where there might be areas that need developing.
+She works with Time Credits to support this aim for older people, people with a disability and sensory impairment.
 Her background is in hospitality management and has also worked for 9 years with the Public Health Team across Hywel Dda.
 Susan is the founder of the Carmarthenshire Therapy Dogs and a Dementia Friends Champion.

 Christine Rogers: Christine is now retired having spent much of her working life as a food technician.
 She enjoys walking, gardening and W.I.
 Also travelling.